shaikhovais/Portfolio-Website/README.md

 Features:
 1) Added parallax effect on the home page.
-2) Featuring my projects and skills with some smooth transitions.
+2) Featuring my work experience, projects and skills with some smooth transitions.
 3) Added a query form in the contact section.